don336/Maintenance-Tracker/README.md

 This is an example of how you may give instructions on setting up this project locally on your local machine.

-Perequisites
+Perequisites:
-  This is an example on how you can install all dependecies needed for the application to run it's server
+  Example on how you can install all dependecies needed for the application to run it's server
   1. npm install
   2. yarn install